The metaphysics of Talent

 We should also bear in mind that money is first and foremost a medium of exchange, so bringing it into line with the 'exchangers' mentioned in verse 27.
 By putting our talents into circulation as it were, we not only increase their worth, but exchange them for other 'goods', such as the pleasure an audience derives from listening to great music, or the benefits of good health and prosperity which arise from the talents of the physician and the businessman when such employ them wisely and well.
 So we have now learned that talents come from two opposite sources—Above or below, or we might say God and the Devil, though it is only fair to say that many talents are of a mixed nature, partaking of good and evil in varying degrees.
 We have also learned that talents vary in their weight or value, and that they can be exchanged for other good (and evil) things according to the ability and intention of the person who possesses them, and the use or misuse they make of them.

 Talent may be material, such as the superior physique that allows an athlete to excel in some area or other, or it may be spiritual, such as we find among the great teachers, messengers and philosophers who have contributed so much to the enlightenment and liberation of mankind.
 Quite often great talent manifests as a combination of these two principles, such as the material skills and spiritual inspiration exhibited by great artists and musicians.
 In short, there is no end to the possible combinations of talent nor the ways in which it may express itself.
 But whatever form our talents take, the technical facility to realise them has to be acquired anew in each incarnation through rigorous training and long practise.
-Mozart was born a musical genius, having perfected his great gift over many lifetimes, but even he had to learn how to play music all over again, just like the young lady next door who may drive us mad with her piano practice!
+Mozart was born a musical genius, having perfected his great gift over many lifetimes, but even he had to learn musical notation and how to play all over again, just like the young lady next door who may drive us mad with her piano practice!
 In short, great gifts follow us from life to life but the means to express them have to be learned anew each time we are reborn in a new body.
 And how could it be otherwise, for our body is different in each new incarnation and it takes time and effort to bend it to our will.
 Now you know why some people are capable of fully appreciating and understanding science, art, music or religion, despite having studied none of these things in their present incarnation.
 This is also the reason why some people fail to express their innate talents or make a complete hash of them.
 These gifts are within them all right, but they lack the stamina, courage, opportunities or will to realise and fully develop them.
 And this is the hidden meaning of verse 25, in which the servant complains: "I was afraid, and went and hid thy talent in the earth. . ."
 There any many such persons and they are greatly to be pitied.

 Not only was the foolish servant afraid, he was bone idle too.
 For it is not the talent that does the work, whether it be some special ability or simply money, but the worker himself.
 When we set aside all the foolish servant's excuses, it is self-evident that he is too lazy to do any work.
 He reminds us of the miserable misers in The Golden Star who hid their talents in bags under the floorboards, whereas if they had put them in the hands of bankers their wealth would have increased.
 Some of you may object that a banker's grubby paws are the last place anyone with any sense would wish to place their assets, but remember we are discussing a parable set in times long ago when there may have been honest bankers.
 Perhaps there are today too, but as I have no 'assets' worth investing, whether in a hedge or anywhere else, I would not like to say!

 It is also noteworthy that the servants who received five and two talents both increased their wealth, or as we might say nowadays, obtained an excellent return on their investment!
 This too is significant, for if we have perfected one or more talents wisely in previous lives, the likelihood is that we shall be given the opportunity to develop others in future lives.
 And this is what is meant in verse 21 and repeated in verse 23, in which it is said: "I will make thee ruler over many things."
 The authors of this website discuss this in their occult studies course article on Evolution in which we may read: "when an individual has learnt all there is to learn about a subject and has become what we call a genius, or an adept, or a master of that subject, is it not possible that in their next cycle of incarnations they will have to follow another path?
 In that way, the reincarnating Ego or Higher Self would gather all knowledge gradually, instead of developing in a one-sided manner."
 This seems very reasonable to me.
-Once we have fully perfected one gift others are given to us, or we become aware of them, which amounts to the same thing.
+Once we have fully perfected one gift others are given to us, or we become aware that we possess them, which amounts to the same thing.
 Such are the polymaths and child prodigies we read about who astonish the world with their many talents.

 Another important truth and Occult Law is concealed in verse 16: "Then he that had received the five talents went and traded with the same, and made them other five talents."
 This is recapitulated in verses 29 and 30.
 "For unto every one that hath shall be given. . .but from him that hath not shall be taken away even that which he hath.
 And cast ye the unprofitable servant into outer darkness: there shall be weeping and gnashing of teeth."
 This Law is mentioned in the afterword to the story about Meditation; or the way of escape, written by the authors of this website.
 On the surface this Law appears very unfair and seems to justify the oppression of the poor and needy.
 But if we look a little deeper we find that this is not the case at all.
 Even material science acknowledges that all bodies attract in proportion to their magnitude and power, the smaller or weaker submitting to the larger or stronger.
 The rich literally draw riches toward them like a magnet draws iron.
 Whereas the poor, having nothing, are in a state of repulsion, and lose even the little they have.
 Unpalatable as this truth may be to some of my readers, it is a Law that applies to any thing, material or spiritual, such as health, strength, wisdom, truth or knowledge.
 Like attracts like in the mental and spiritual sphere, whilst the unlike repels, thus contradicting the material law that opposites attract.
 Actually both laws are correct but work out in different ways, depending upon the principles they apply to and the plane of their activity.
 To say any more would take us beyond the scope of this article.